First published on March 29, 2021

 What really grates, however, is not just the lack of apology or the brazen disregard for the women at the centre of that case.
 No, what really rankles is that he has not, in the wake of so much upset, even considered stepping back, looking in the mirror, asking his reflection what he can really do for his country and concluding the answer might, just might, be to shut up and let someone else have a turn at the mic.

-He is a man driven by ego, and by an unquenchable desire to reclaim his glory days in the political spotlight.
+He is a man driven by ego and an unquenchable desire to reclaim his glory days in the political spotlight.
 And increasingly, his level of self-delusion is looking like a litmus test for entering our electoral fray.

 Scraping the barrel